walkingsk/walkingsks_keygenme_answers/legacyys_keygenme_quick/README.md

 # legacyys_keygenme_quick

-This one is a easy start
+This one is an easy start

 - key in `XXXX-XXXX-XXXX` format
 - strlen must be 14